BorisPaunovic/Knowledge-Showdown-Database/README.md

 Execute the SQL scripts in the `Knowledge Showdown Database Scripts` folder in the following order:

+ 1.`create database` : Create the database named Knowledge-Showdown-Database
- 1. `primary tables`: Creates the necessary tables in the database.
+ 2. `primary tables`: Create the necessary primary tables in the database.
- 2. `joining tables`: Creates indexes for optimized querying and performance.
+ 3. `joining tables`: Create the necessary joining tables in the database.

 The database is now set up and ready to be used by the Knowledge Showdown application.

-Alternatively, you can restore the database from the provided `.bak` file.
+Alternatively, you can restore the database from the provided `.mwb` file.

 ## Contributing